Evolution of the Petrel Data Service to the ALCF Community Data Co-Op

 - Once the ALCF account is created and tied to the project on Eagle, the PI moves the data from Petrel to Eagle using Globus

-- PI creates Guest Collection for the project on Eagle, using the Globus web app using the mapped collection/endpoint for Eagle (alcf#dtn_eagle)
+- PI creates guest collections for the project on Eagle, using the Globus web app using the mapped collection/endpoint for Eagle (alcf#dtn_eagle).
+Note that:

-- Note: PI needs to have an active ALCF Account and will need to log in to Globus using their ALCF credentials
+- The PI needs to have an active ALCF Account and will need to log in to Globus using their ALCF credentials

 - If the PI already has a Globus account, it needs to be linked to their ALCF account

 - PI adds collaborators to the guest collection.

 - Note that anonymous HTTPS write is disabled and only anonymous HTTPS read is allowed.